nyxnor/onionjuggler/docs/ONIONSERVICE-CLI.md

 ```

 **web on** [SERV] [FOLDER]
 : Enable a website using a specific onion service by creating a configuration file inside the web server folder by default, the folder name is to be considered the wanted folder inside website_dir variable defined on .onionrc.
-If the path starts with forward slash "/", that path will be considered instead.
+If the path starts with forward slash "/" or tilde and slash "~/", that path will be considered instead.
 File(s) modified: /etc/${web_server}/sites-enabled/.
 ```
 onionservice-cli web on nextcloud nextcloud-local-site
 ```